Life Lines

 Risk Assessment (Step 2)

-Locate your first aid kit in high risk area such as sports areas, eating areas, if your outdoors a first aid kit should be easily available for injuries, stocked with spaces blankets for temperature changes.
+Locate your first aid kit in high-risk areas such as sports areas, eating areas.
+If you're outdoors, a first aid kit should be easily available for injuries, stocked with space blankets for temperature changes.

 Risk Assessment (Step 4)